 Both funds are popular industry super funds, with AustralianSuper the larger of the two having significantly more members and more funds under management than Hostplus.

 The two default MySuper options are AustralianSuper Balanced and Hostplus Balanced.
 These two products are very similar; both are authorised MySuper products, both are pre-mixed, diversified funds and both have exposure to unlisted assets (like infrastructure).

 How do their fees and performance figures compare?

-Looking at the default options, AustralianSuper has slightly delivered better returns over the past three, five and ten year periods.
+Looking at the default options, Hostplus has delivered slightly better returns over the past 3, 5 and 10 year periods.
 The difference in these figures is only minor and both funds are top-performing funds compared to others in the market.